 (iii) Hold the school to account for the quality of education provided and the standards that the school achieves: Governors set challenging targets for the school to achieve in the light of national and local priorities.
 They also systematically monitor and formally evaluate pupil outcomes.

 Please see the link to the right to view the attendance at meetings document.

-I was born and brought up in Rossendale and live in Crawshawbooth with my Husband and two daughters.
+I was born and brought up in Rossendale and live in Crawshawbooth with my family.
 When time allows I love to walk across our beautiful countryside.
 I work part time at a local primary school and for my real job, I look after my family and manage all the joys and difficulties that a parent with a child with autism faces.
 My role as Governor enables me to take an active role within the school and I look forward to contributing to its future successes.
 I have connection with the school through attending children.
 I have been a Parent Governor at Tor View for four years.
-I have recently taken up the post of co-opted Governor for the school.
+I have recently taken up the post of Chair of Governors for the school.

 Sam Dillon - Staff Governor

 I started working at Tor View School in February 2008 and came in as an NQT.
 I have worked in the Secondary Department, Further Education Department and Primary Department.
 I taught the inclusion group at Haslingden Primary School for a year in September 2009.
 I have a Post Graduate Diploma in Profound and Multiple Learning Disabilities, a certificate in PSHE and Level 1 British Sign Language.
 I am Head of our Primary Department here at Tor View and I provide Outreach Support to other Primary Schools.
 This is my second term as a Governor at Tor View.